amiel/gotofile.tmbundle/README.markdown

 ## Input Field ##

 Type characters in order to narrow down the list of files.
 The dialogue will be updated while typing.
-To search only in certain folders type for instance: `s/rb` or `s/li/mm` etc. If the letters match word prefixes (as _mf_ does in _my\_file.txt_), the match is usually prioritised.
+To search only in certain folders type for instance: `s/rb` or `s/li/mm` etc. If the letters match word prefixes (as _mf_ does in _my\_file.txt_), the match is usually prioritized.

+If you would like to search for the file and then narrow down to subdirectory, you can type `rb\s` or `mm\li\s`.

 Normally spaces are ignored.
 If one wants to look for a space one has to escape the space: `\␣`